wingio/aperii/README.md

-Open-Twitter
----
+# Aperii
-Open-Twitter is an open-source version of twitter intended to fix many of the problems the site has.
+Aperii is an open-source social media network that is intended to function like Twitter, but aims to fix many of its problems.
+The API of Aperii is written using Flask, a micro-framework for Python, with the frontend in ReactJS and Next.js.